 It’s quite common that many of us find the idea of dental surgery to be a truly horrific experience.
 There are a lot of misconceptions arising from the discomfort and pain felt both during and after the surgery, and surgery complications being present.
 It is quite common for people to find dental care quite daunting, however there is an alternative solution.

-Sedation gas dentistry can be used to help those who find the surrounds of a dental clinic uncomfortable and disorientating.
-By sedating the patient prior to surgery, dentists can proceed with minimal disruption on your treatment.
-This is also a perfect alternative for those who may feel discomfort in the surgery chair.
+Nitrus Oxide (NO2) gas dentistry can be used to help those who find the surrounds of a dental clinic uncomfortable and disorientating.
+By the use of NO2 the patient prior to surgery, dentists can proceed with minimal disruption on your treatment.
+This is also a perfect alternative for those who may feel discomfort, anxiety or stress in the during treatment.

 What is sedation gas dentistry?

-Sedation gas dentistry is also known as laughing gas.
+NO2 gas dentistry is also known as laughing gas.
 This describes the “happy” feeling that the person who has been sedated feels after the process.
-The gas is a compound of oxygen and nitrous-oxide, and is ingested through a mask placed over the patient’s mouth.
+The gas is a compound of oxygen and nitrous-oxide, and is inhaled through a mask placed over the patient’s mouth.

 What are the benefits of sedation gas dentistry?

-Sedation gas dentistry can calm any anxiety or stress that a dental patient may have, and it also works as an anaesthetic on its own.
+NO2 gas dentistry can calm any anxiety or stress that a dental patient may have, and it also works as an anesthetic on its own.
 This helps the numbing process for more involved surgeries, such as a wisdom tooth extraction.

-Sedation gas is also beneficial for children, who may be facing their first dental procedure.
+NO2 gas is also beneficial for children, who may be facing their first dental procedure.
 The soothing effect can help the child cope with the confronting nature of the surgical procedure.
-It will also allow your friendly dentist to continue with his work unimpeded.
+It will also allow the dentist to continue with their work safely and without interruption.

 What do I have to do before the surgery?

-Whilst sedation gas dentistry is completely safe, it is advisable to avoid eating a heavy meal prior to the procedure.
-This is also the same for any dairy products, and we do recommend that you avoid consuming these types of foods or drink before the surgery.
+Whilst NO2 gas dentistry is completely safe, it is advisable to avoid eating a heavy meal prior to the procedure as you may experience some nausea.

 Where can I find out more?

-To find out more about sedation gas dentistry, please feel free to call us on (03) 9702 0234.
-Our experienced dental practitioners will explain in what circumstances sedation gas is recommended.
+To find out more about NO2 gas dentistry, please feel free to call us on (03) 9702 0234.
+Our experienced dental practitioners can provide you with further details about the gas.